HenriMalahieude/HLT/src/Lexic/README.md

 ```

 #### Single Lookahead
 Lexic only has a single lookahead, which should be sufficient for most languages.
-But it's important to consider your regex's.
+But it's important to consider your regexes.

 For example, `-?[0-9]+(\.[0-9]+)?` may seem like a reasonable regex to hand Lexic for any and all numbers.
 However, because of the lookahead a number such as '-5.6' will be parsed as two separate numbers: '-5' and '6', the '.' will be dropped.

 Why is that?
-Well as stated before Lexic only has a single lookahead.
+Well, as stated before, Lexic only has a single lookahead.
 As it's considering what Token to produce, it will consume up to "-5" and say, ok this matches a number.
 It then looks ahead to see '-5.', according to the last half of the regex we provided, `(\.[0-9]+)?`, the regex will not consume the period because it's missing a number after the period.
 Therefore it will consume '-5' as a singular number and move on to produce more tokens.
 But it didn't look any more ahead to see the 6 which would've matched.

 The regex only needs to be simplified: `-?[0-9]+\.?[0-9]*`, now "-5.6" will be completely consumed because '-5.' is a valid token.